Efficient generation of entangled multi-photon graph states from a single atom: Methods

 \subsection{Experimental setup}

 The central component of the setup used in this work is a high-finesse optical cavity with a $^{87}$Rb atom trapped at its center.
-The cavity consists of two highly reflective mirrors oriented parallel to each other at a distance of \unit{500}{\micro\meter}.
+The cavity consists of two highly reflective mirrors oriented parallel to each other at a distance of \unit{500}{\micro\meter} with an optical mode waist of $w_0=\unit{30}{\mu\meter}$.
 The two mirrors have a transmitivity of $T_1=\unit{100}{ppm}$ and $T_2=\unit{4}{ppm}$ giving rise to a finesse of $F\approx 60,000$ such that photons populating the cavity mode are outcoupled predominantly through the low-reflective side.
-The combined system of the atom and cavity is best described in the framework of cavity quantum electrodynamics with parameters $(g,\kappa,\gamma)=2\pi\times(4.9,2.7,3.0)$\unit{\mega\hertz}, $g$ being the atom-cavity coupling strength, $\kappa$ the decay rate of the cavity field and $\gamma$ the free-space atomic decay rate associated with the D2 transition of $^{87}$Rb.
-The above parameters put our system in the intermediate to strong coupling regime.
-The cavity is tuned to the atomic D2 line with a detuning of $\Delta_c=\unit{-150}{\mega\hertz}$ with respect to the transition $\ket{F=1}\rightarrow \ket{F^{\prime}=1}$.
-Atoms are transferred from a magneto-optical trap (MOT) to the center of the cavity where they are trapped by a two-dimensional optical lattice composed of two standing wave potentials, one at \unit{772}{\nano\meter} oriented along the cavity axis and one at \unit{1064}{\nano\meter} propagating perpendicular to the cavity axis.
-An EMCCD camera detects the atomic fluorescence which is collected via a high NA objective.
-The position of the atom is monitored during the experiment and controlled via appropriate feedback to the optical trapping potential.
+The cavity is tuned to the atomic D2 line with a detuning of $\Delta_c=\unit{-150}{\mega\hertz}$ with respect to the transition $\ket{F=1}\leftrightarrow \ket{F^{\prime}=1}$.
+The combined system of the atom and cavity is best described in the framework of cavity quantum electrodynamics with parameters $(g,\kappa,\gamma)=2\pi\cdot(c_{ge}\cdot 10.8,2.7,3.0)$\unit{\mega\hertz}, $g$ being the atom-cavity coupling strength for the relevant transition, $\kappa$ the decay rate of the cavity field and $\gamma$ the free-space atomic decay rate associated with the D2 transition of $^{87}$Rb. $c_{ge}$ is the Clebsch-Gordan coefficient between the relevant excited state ($\ket{e}$) coupling to the vSTIRAP control pulse and the final state ($\ket{g}$) of the photon production process.
+The above parameters put our system in the intermediate to strong coupling regime with a cooperativity parameter defined as $C=g^2/\left(2\kappa\gamma\right)$.
+Note that the specific value of $C$ depends on the transition path associated to a certain excited state.
+For example, for the emission from $\ket{2,\pm2}$ as in the cycling step of the protocol we have $\ket{g}=\ket{F=1,m_F=\pm1}$ and $\ket{e}=\ket{F^{\prime}=2,m^{\prime}_F=\pm2}$.
+Hence, we get $c_{ge}=\sqrt{1/4}$, giving $C=1.8$.